jpchauvel/chauvel.org/blog/solana-dapp.md

 **PDA Derivation and Management**: Central to the script's functionality is its ability to derive and manage PDAs.
-Using functions like `derive_pda()`, it calculates the PDA based on a seed, user public key, and nonce, ensuring unique and consistent address generation.
+Using functions like `derive_pda()`, it calculates the PDA based on a seed prefix, user public key, and nonce, ensuring unique and consistent address generation.
 The script transitions from addressing routines to executing actions:

 ```python